 The 90-day comment period for the Greater Sage-grouse draft environmental impact statements and land use plan amendments for Idaho, Nevada, Utah, Colorado, and Wyoming have all ended.
 The total number of substantive comments received was 7,360.
 We received comments from individuals, state and local governments, and stakeholder groups.
 The Forest Service and the BLM are analyzing the comments received and will be developing Response to Comment reports that will be included as appendices in each final environment impact Statement/land use plan amendment.

-The Forest Service and the Bureau of Land Management will be analyzing the substantive comments received, revising the draft environmental impact statement, and publishing a final environmental impact statement, which will include a Response to Comment report.
-A Notice of Availability for the Proposed Land Use Plan Amendment and Environmental Impact Statement is expected to be published in the Federal Register in the fall of 2014
+The Forest Service and the Bureau of Land Management will be analyzing the substantive comments received, revising the draft environmental impact statements, and publishing final environmental impact statements, which will include Response to Comment reports.
+A Notice of Availability for the Proposed Land Use Plan Amendments and Environmental Impact Statements is expected to be published in the Federal Register in the fall of 2014.

 Colorado Greater Sage-Grouse Draft Environmental Impact Statement - The Forest Service and Bureau of Land Management received a substantial amount of comments from our stakeholders, government entities, and tribes.
 Careful analysis of all substantive comments is ongoing and a Response to Comment Report will be included in the Final Environmental Impact Statement expected to be issued in the fall of 2014.